Treyson-Grange/JukeTUI/README.md

   - [x] Decide how we want to toggle this.
 In a config? in env? with a arg? probably env.
 Lets do env
   - [x] Add new env variable to both env and example
   - [x] This will run on start, so we can have a homescreen
+  - [ ] I want a tab secion, so I can swithc tabs and see my playlists or my albums.
+  - [ ] I think lipgloss has tabs, experiment with them

-- [] API key lasts for 1 hour.
+- [ ] API key lasts for 1 hour.
 We need a system to get new ones.
   - [x] Base functionality
   - [ ] Testing: If we lock our computer but come back before it ends, will it still correctly refresh at the right time?
   - [ ] Testing: What if we don't come back?